aquasecurity/postee/README.md

 url | Webhook URL |

 # Data Persistency #
-The ALM-Integration container uses BoltDB to store information about previously scanned images.
+The Postee container uses BoltDB to store information about previously scanned images.
 This is used to prevent resending messages that were already sent before.
 The size of the database can grow over time.
 Every image that is saved in the database uses 20K of storage.

-If you would like to persist the database file between restarts of the ALM-Integration container, then you should use a persistent storage option to mount the "/server/database" directory of the container.
+If you would like to persist the database file between restarts of the Postee container, then you should use a persistent storage option to mount the "/server/database" directory of the container.
 The "Kubernetes" directory in this project contains an example deployment that includes a basic Host Persistency.